BlackArbsCEO/mixture_model_trading_public/README.md

 ### What is this repository for? ###

 Tutorial demonstrating trading algorithm development from theory to implementation.
+(IN-PROGESS)

 Focuses on using mixture models as a method for market timing.
-Types of mixtures covered include:
+Types of mixtures to be covered include:

 * gaussian mixtures (sklearn, pymc3)
 * bayesian mixtures (sklearn, pymc3)